ruuda/musium/docs/api.md

 Clear the play queue.
 This does not affect the currently playing track.
 Returns the new queue.

-## Volume
+## Volume and high-pass filter

 ### `GET` /api/volume
-Return the current volume.
+Return the current volume and filter parameters.

 ### `POST` /api/volume/up
 Increase the volume by 1 dB.
-Returns the new volume.
+Returns the new parameters.

 ### `POST` /api/volume/down
 Decrease the volume by 1 dB.
+Returns the new parameters.

+### `POST` /api/filter/up
+Increase the cutoff of the high-pass filter by 5 Hz.
+This reduces bass content.
+Returns the new parameters.

+### `POST` /api/filter/down
+Decrease the cutoff of the high-pass filter by 5 Hz.
+This increases bass content.
-Returns the new volume.
+Returns the new parameters.

 ## Rating